Movement, Coordination, and Your 4- to 7-Month-Old

 Let your baby practice sitting by supporting your child with your hands or with a pillow behind his or her back.
 In a sitting position, your baby's hands are free to reach for and explore toys.

 From a sitting position, help your baby pull to stand.
-One.
-Two.
-THREE!
 While standing, let your baby bounce a few times before lowering him or her back down.

-These three positions (tummy, sitting, standing) let babies exercise their muscles and master the skills needed to move to the next developmental level.
+These three positions (tummy, sitting, standing) let babies exercise their muscles and master the skills needed to reach the next milestone.

 Development follows a pattern that builds on skills your child previously gained.
-The time it takes for kids to achieve specific skills can vary widely, but if you're concerned about your child's development, talk to your doctor.
+The time it takes for kids to achieve specific skills can vary widely.

 Let your doctor know if your child doesn't: